P1u3h/blog-netlify-cms/src/pages/blog/2023-03-05-the-legendary-apple.md

   through the perilous adventure that will lead him to the legendary apple.
 featuredpost: false
 featuredimage: /img/ptk_golden_apple.jpg
-tags: []
+tags:
+  - thelegendaryapple1029
 ---
 - - -

 ## ﻿**PROLOGUE**

-"﻿I don't get this type of farming!" cried Tim.

-"﻿Look, the steps are easy.
+  "﻿I don't get this type of farming!" cried Tim. "﻿Look, the steps are easy.
 First, plant the seeds.
 Then, give the seeds average water & sunlight and wait until they grow.
-Soon, you will have an apple tree as tall as you!" said Michael.

-"﻿Do we do the same for the magical apples?" asked Tim.

-"﻿No, we simply use our powers to plant them." replied Michael.
+Soon, you will have an apple tree as tall as you!" said Michael. "﻿Do we do the same for the magical apples?" asked Tim. "﻿No, we simply use our powers to plant them." replied Michael.

   "﻿Then why don't we use our powers to plant normal apples?"

   "﻿People on Earth are getting suspicious that our apples aren't organic."

   "﻿Why should they care?"

   "﻿I don't know, maybe they want to...stay healthy?"

   "﻿But shouldn't they-

-"﻿STOP ASKING QUESTIONS, YOU ANNOYING BRAT!" roared Michael.

-"﻿Dad, Michael having his anger issues again." said Tim.

-<I>Why is this nuisance even my sibling?</I> thought Michael, as he was getting scolded by his dad for acting up.
-Michael was supposed to tutor his little brother Tim about farming.
+  "Just...stop asking questions.
+You were annoying enough before." interrupted Michael.
+Michael always hated when he had to tutor his little brother, Tim.
+Tim would always anger Michael in a way, but today, Tim didn't bother Michael much.
+Suddenly, the boys' father came into the room.
+Michael's heart leaped with hope.
+Maybe if his dad gave him an exciting job, today would be a great day for Michael.
+He didn't have any issues with Tim yet, and a fun job would be terrific!
+"Alright.
+Michael, you can head on over to the Fruit Sorting Chamber and sort the apples.
+Tim, clean the chicken coop." said Michael's dad. <I>Of course, my dreams don't come true. </I> Michael thought.

+  The Fruit Sorting Chamber was probably one of the most boring workplaces on Schtah.
+Schtah is one of the places that delivers fruit and vegetables, so kind of like a farm heaven, if it's a thing.
+As Michael walked into the 'Apple Sorting' section, it looked boring as usual.
+It had one conveyor belt, and a square pipe extending from the ceiling, with its opening facing towards the beginning of the conveyor belt.
+This chute would drop crates, and these crates would have either a sparkling apple print on the front, or a normal apple print, depending on what the crate contains.
+The person's job was to load the crates onto separate conveyor belts, one conveyor belt for the sparkling apples, and one conveyor belt for the normal apples.
+The sparkling apples were made for the workers to eat, and the organic ones were for Earthlings.
+It was crucial that a magical apple wouldn't get onto Earth, because no one knew what could happen.